trust-mfn-berlin/animals-as-objects/vault/story.Catching Animals.md

 - @clemens Zitat überprüfen.

 ## Die Großen Spieler - Hagenbeck, Ruhe und Co.

+>"Although some animals came to zoological parks through donations, trades, or loans, zoos could not have come into existence, and their collections could not have taken the shape that they did, without a commercial trade in wild animals that provided a reliable supply of polar bears in San Antonio, for example, prairie dogs in Philadelphia, or zebra in Denver.
+Without animal trade few zoos could have displayed more than deer and birds - they would never have become 'real' zoos with elephants."[^hanson]

 >"The international traffic in wild animals, perhaps the only area of colonial trade that was dominated by Germans, created an imprtant context for the emergence of Hagenbeck's ethnographic enterprise."[^hagenb1]